dankilman/clue/docs/index.rst

   additional features provided by ``clash``.
 That is not really important but I think it's cool, so I'm mentioning it.

-To get started, follow the :doc:`installation` page.
+To get started, follow the :doc:`installation` and the :doc:`getting_started` pages.

 The code lives `here <https://github.com/dankilman/clue>`_.